pstefanou12/delphi.ai/README.rst

 paper `A Theoretical and Practical Framework for Classification and Regression from Truncated Samples <https://proceedings.mlr.press/v108/ilyas20a.html>`_.
 .

-When evaluating truncated logistic regression models, the user needs two objects; an oracle, which is a Callable that accepts samples and returns a vector with ``1`` s and ``0`` s indicating whether a sample falls within the truncation set, and the ``TruncatedLogisticRegression`` object.
-The module accepts a parameters object that the user can define for running the PSGD procedure.
-Before running PSGD, the library will check that all of the required arguments arre provided for runnning the procedure with an internal function.
-After this, all other hyperparameters can be provided by the user, or their defaults values will be used.
-The current default hyperparameters can be seen by looking at the `delphi.utils.defaults` directory.
+When evaluating truncated logistic regression models, the user needs two objects; an oracle, which is a Callable that indicates whether a sample falls within the truncation set, and the ``TruncatedLogisticRegression`` module.
+The ``TruncatedLogisticRegression`` module accepts a parameters object that the user can define for running the PSGD procedure.

 The possible arguments are: